 Ask any real estate professional about investing in commercial property and you’ll hear how such properties are more desirable than residential real estate.
 Commercial property owners enjoy the additional cash flow, the beneficial economies of scale, the relatively open playing field, the abundant market, and the bigger payoff from commercial real estate.

-Draw up a Plan of Action
+Draw up a plan of action

 The NOI of a commercial real estate property is calculated by valuating the property’s gross operating income and then subtracting the operating expenses.
 You want to have positive NOI.

-A real estate property’s Cap rate (Capitalization Rate), is used to calculate the value of income generating properties.
+A commercial real estate property’s Cap rate (Capitalization Rate), is used to calculate the value of income generating properties.
 For example, an apartment building, commercial office buildings, and smaller strip malls are all representative for a cap rate determination.
 Cap rates are used to determine the net present value of future profits or cash flow.

 Commercial real estate investors who rely on financing to purchase their properties often follow the cash-on-cash formula to compare yearly performance of competing properties.
 Cash-on-cash takes the fact that the investor in question doesn’t require 100% cash to buy the property into account, but also accounts for the fact that the investor will not keep all of the Net Operating Income because he or she must use some of it to make mortgage payments.
 The calculation determines the cash income on the cash invested.
 Calculated as:

 Total Dollar Investment